-Autism Partnership Foundation’s Research Team continues to develop and evaluate cutting edge behavioral approaches that make fundamental differences in the lives of children with ASD.
-The team’s productivity is difficult to match, averaging 10 peer-reviewed articles a year, totaling 90 publications in 10 years – in 24 journals and with the collaboration of over 40 different researchers.
-In addition to research, team members speak at conferences and provide training both in the US and abroad.
+APF’s Research Team continues to develop and evaluate cutting edge behavioral approaches that make fundamental differences in the lives of children diagnosed with ASD.
+The team’s productivity is difficult to match, averaging 10 peer-reviewed articles a year, totaling over 100 publications in 10 years – in over 30 journals and books and with the collaboration of over 50 different researchers.
+In addition to research, team members speak at conferences and provide training in the United States and abroad.

 Current areas of research include, but are not limited to:

-- development and evaluation of methods to enhance learning through a progressive approach to ABA;
+- development and evaluation of methods to enhance learner skill acquisition through Progressive ABA™.

-- development and evaluation of methods for training autism interventionists and supervisors to implement a progressive approach to ABA;
+- development and evaluation of methods for training interventionists and supervisors to implement Progressive ABA™.

 - evaluation of short and long term outcomes as they relate to different approaches to ABA.

 Research projects can last from one month to five years, depending on the purpose of the study.
-For instance, long term outcome studies can require several years to complete, while social skills intervention studies can be completed within six months.
+For instance, long term outcome studies can require several years to complete, while telehealth studies or social skills intervention studies can be completed within one to six months.

 To learn more about how to support or participate in research studies, please contact Co-Directors of Research, Justin Leaf and Joe Cihon.